gcfacchi/TomAugspurger.github.io/content/scalable-ml-02.md

     dask.array<squeeze, shape=(100000000,), dtype=float64, chunksize=(500000,)>

-So `X` is a 100,000,000 x 20 array of floats that we'll use to predict `y`.
+So `X` is a 100,000,000 x 20 array of floats (I have float64s, you're probably fine with float32s) that we'll use to predict `y`.
 I generated the dataset, so I know that `y` is either 0 or 1.
 We'll be doing classification.

 ```python
 (X.nbytes + y.nbytes) / 10**9
 ```

     16.8

 My laptop has 16 GB of RAM, and the dataset is 16.8 GB.
 We can't simply read the entire thing into memory.
 We'll use dask for the preprocessing, and scikit-learn